-The PhotonExport standard operating procedures include delivering a Certificate of Analysis (COA) with each sputtering target provided.
+The PhotonExport standard operating procedures include delivering a Certificate of chemical analytical (COA) with each sputtering target provided.
 The techniques we use to provide the COA can include X-Ray Diffraction, Inductively Couple Plasma Spectroscopy (ICP-OES), or Glow-Discharge Mass Spectrometry (GDMS).

 For non-metallic impurities, such as Oxygen, data is available upon request.